Rene Howe

-Jermaine Renee Howe (born 22 October 1986), known as Rene Howe, is an English professional footballer who plays as a striker for Ware.
+Jermaine Renee Howe (born 22 October 1986) is an English professional footballer who plays as a striker for Kings Langley.

 Howe began his senior career at Bedford Town in 2003, making 81 league appearances prior to joining Kettering Town in 2006.
 Having scored 25 goals in 40 league games for Kettering, he switched to Peterborough United in May 2007.
 He struggled to break into the side, making just 18 appearances in four years, and spent loan spells at Rochdale, Morecambe, Lincoln City, Gillingham, Rushden & Diamonds and Bristol Rovers.
 He left Peterborough permanently in July 2011 when he switched to Torquay United, and he established himself in the side over the next two years.
 Having made 89 appearances for Torquay, Howe joined Burton Albion in July 2013 but left by mutual consent in January 2014.
 He subsequently joined Newport County managed by his former Rushden & Diamonds manager Justin Edinburgh.

 After stints with Kettering (for a second time), and a short spell with Southern Football League side Hendon in the summer of 2018, Howe moved to fellow Southern League side Kings Langley in August 2018.